land-rover/spatial-flow-network-analysis/README.md

 # Spatial-Flow Network Analysis

-A spatial-flow network is a mathematical model of the movement of matter through geographic space from an origin (O) to a destination (D).
+A spatial-flow network is a mathematical model of the movement of matter through geographic space from origins to destinations.

-Communication, social, and trade networks each take their names from the kind of matter that moves through them.
+Communication networks, social networks, trade networks et al each take their names from the kind of matter that moves through them.

 While techniques for spatial-flow network analysis are not new, the widespread availability of large spatial-flow network datasets is more recent.